centreon/centreon-engine/doc/user/configuration/basics/object_inheritance.rst

 Cancelling Inheritance of String Values
 =======================================

-In some cases you may not want your host, service, or contact definitions to inherit values of string variables from the templates they reference.
+In some cases you may not want your host or service definitions to inherit values of string variables from the templates they reference.
 If this is the case, you can specify "null" (without quotes) as the value of the variable that you do not want to inherit.
 Take the following example::